 When you think of a greenhouse, a gable roof design will pop up in your mind.
 The conventional greenhouse looks like a simple house made of glass or polycarbonate.
 It has a simple, but solid structure.
 Besides the A-frame, this structure is one of the most popular.
 It offers a lot of room to grow your plants efficiently.

 The name already tells you what shape an A-frame greenhouse is.
-This triangular house uses the minimal amount of materials.
+This triangular house uses a minimal amount of materials.
 It is one of the most common greenhouse structures.
 However, it has its limits in the functionality as it is a pretty narrow greenhouse and air flow can become a problem in corners.

-The hoop house is shaped like a half of a hoop, which is the origin of its name.
+The hoop house is shaped like half of a hoop, which is the origin of its name.
 The support comes from aluminum or plastic pipes that are often covered in one or two layers of polymer plastic.
 With costs of less than $1 per square foot, the hoop house is considered one of the cheapest greenhouse constructions.

 Another popular style for greenhouses is the Quonset.
 The hoop house basically can be considered a Quonset because it has the same shape.
 Compared to the A-frame, the Quonset offers more room to move inside the greenhouse.